Skip to content

 The watch has a fusee movement, signed “J W Benson, maker to The Queen and The Prince of Wales”.
 A fusee is a mechanism intended to minimise the effects of reduced power as the mainspring winds down.
 As a result, this helps to maintain accurate time-keeping.

 The mainspring barrel is connected to the fusee, a conical wheel, via a tiny chain.
 The fusee then connects to the gear train.
 When the mainspring is fully wound, most of the chain is wound around the fusee all the way to the narrow top of the cone.
 As the watch runs, the chain unwinds down to the wider end of the fusee cone as the chain wraps around the mainspring barrel.
-This has the effect of equalizing the power transmitted to the gear train, because the lever arm of the chain pulling the fusee is shorter when the mainspring is fully wound, and longer when the mainspring is unwound.
+This has the effect of equalising the power transmitted to the gear train, because the lever arm of the chain pulling the fusee is shorter when the mainspring is fully wound, and longer when the mainspring is unwound (What is a fusee watch movement at Caliber Corner).

 Case

-The watch measures 50mm in diameter excluding the stem and the loop.
-The case material is silver and there are British hallmarks inside both of the case backs for London 1883 with a maker’s mark for J W Benson.
+The watch measures 50mm in diameter, excluding the stem and the loop.
+The case material is silver, and there are British hallmarks inside both of the case backs for London 1883 with a sponsor’s mark for J W Benson.
 The movement is protected by an outer case back and a fitted inner dust cover or cuvette.
-I am not yet at the point where I am confident enough to remove the movement from the case, especially as the watch is running so well.
+I am not yet at the point where I am confident enough to remove the movement from the case, especially as the watch is running so well (What is a hallmark? at the London Assay Office).

 J W Benson

-J W Benson was founded by brothers, James William Benson and Samuel Suckley Benson in 1847.
+J W Benson was founded by brothers James William Benson and Samuel Suckley Benson in 1847.
 They promoted themselves as watchmakers, gold and silversmiths of Cornhill in the City of London.
 In addition to retailing their own watches and jewellery, they were also importers and retailers, dealing in fine gemstones and precious metals.
-The partnership was dissolved after just eight years in 1855 and J W Benson carried on alone.
-Benson was considered one of Victorian London’s most prestigious retail jewellers and he also possibly manufactured his own watch movements.
+The partnership was dissolved after just eight years in 1855, and J W Benson carried on alone.
+Benson was considered one of Victorian London’s most prestigious retail jewellers, and he also possibly manufactured his own watch movements.
 The company flourished.
-As a result, Benson boasted an elite client base of British and European royalty, celebrities, wealthy industrialists and businessmen.
+As a result, Benson boasted an elite client base of British and European royalty, celebrities, wealthy industrialists and businessmen (Benson, JW at Hancocks, London).

 Condition